 - Wrongful death damages, if applicable

 Getting compensation for mesothelioma is often possible through a settlement.
 This is an agreement made between a victim and an insurance company to resolve a legal dispute for a certain amount of money.
-In some cases, however, a lawsuit, class action or multidistrict litigation may be necessary to obtain just compensation.
+In some cases, however, a personal injury or wrongful death lawsuit, class action or multidistrict litigation may be necessary to obtain just compensation.

 Other sources of monetary relief for an individual with mesothelioma in New York may include a workers’ compensation claim for those exposed to asbestos on the job, a veterans’ claim for those exposed while in the military or a claim with an asbestos trust fund – a source of financial compensation established by bankrupt companies.
 An asbestos attorney can help you file the right type of claim or lawsuit in pursuit of fair financial compensation for your mesothelioma case.